ivanIStereotekk/ivanIStereotekk/README.md

 ### Hi there, this is Ivan Goncharov's GitHub. 👋
 This GitHub page contains projects and repos that was initiated by Ivan Goncharov.
-If you wanna know who is this guy please visit http://www.iskk.space/resume .